MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 > Change from the baseline: The workload is effectively split over two virtual networks.
 One network is for the workload components and one is for controlling internet and hybrid connectivity.
 The platform team determines how the workload's virtual network integrates with the organization's larger network architecture, which is usually with a hub-spoke topology.

 :::image type="complex" source="./_images/azure-openai-baseline-landing-zone-networking.svg" alt-text="Architecture diagram that focuses mostly on network ingress flows." lightbox="./_images/azure-openai-baseline-landing-zone-networking.svg":::
-   This architecture diagram has a blue box at the top labeled "Application landing zone subscription" that contains a spoke virtual network.
+   This architecture diagram has a blue box at the top labeled Application landing zone subscription that contains a spoke virtual network.
 There are five boxes in the virtual network.
 The boxes are labeled snet-appGateway, snet-agents, snet-jumpbox, snet-appServicePlan, and snet-privateEndpoints.
-Each subnet has an NSG logo, and all but the snet-appGateway subnet has a UDR that says "to hub."
+Each subnet has an NSG logo, and all but the snet-appGateway subnet has a UDR that says To hub.
 Ingress traffic from on-premises and not on-premises users points to the Application Gateway.
 A data scientist user is connected to the VPN Gateway or ExpressRoute in the bottom part of the diagram that's labeled Connectivity subscription.
-The connectivity subscription contains Private DNS Zones for Private Link, Azure DNS Private Resolver, and Azure DDoS Protection.
-The hub virtual network that's contained in the Connectivity subscription and the spoke virtual network are connected with a line labeled "Virtual network peering."
-There's text in the spoke virtual network that reads, "DNS provided by hub."
+The connectivity subscription contains Private DNS zones for Private Link, Azure DNS Private Resolver, and Azure DDoS Protection.
+The hub virtual network that's contained in the Connectivity subscription and the spoke virtual network are connected with a line labeled Virtual network peering.
+There's text in the spoke virtual network that reads DNS provided by hub.
 :::image-end:::
 *Download a [Visio file](https://arch-center.azureedge.net/azure-openai-chat-baseline-alz.vsdx) of this architecture.*